mwiater1/csc420-gui/README.md

-# European Flags

-This application shows all of the flags in Europe.
-This was written as Homework #1 for CSC420 at SUNY Oswego.

-## Getting Started

-There are no outside dependencies required for this application.
-All commands should be ran from the root project directory.
-All compiled code and distributions are placed in the **build** folder.
+# CSC420 Graphical User Interfaces

+This project contains all of the code for the entire class.
+Every homework is located within its own module and the general theme is flags.

 ## Running

-To run the program:
+The following is the general layout of the run command for the homeworks.

 ```
-./gradlew run
+./gradlew :<moduleName>:run
 ```

-## Distribution

-To create a runnable .jar of the application:
+Example:
 ```
-./gradlew fatJar
+./gradlew :hw1:run
 ```

-## Built With
-* [Flag Pedia](http://flagpedia.net/) - Source of all of the flag images.

 ## License